shawnthye/HackerNewsRN/README.md

 ## Overview

-This project is setup to follow unidirection data flow and single source of truth approach.
+This project is setup to follow Unidirectional Data Flow and Single Source of Truth approach.
 We mainly use `Redux` as well as `TypeScript` for better typed coding.

 ### Prerequisite